 When used in combination with green roofs, the efficiency metrics of solar panels can improve.
 You’ll also improve biodiversity at the site with the PV panels providing different wildlife habitats.
 By adding areas of shade, the number of species that will colonise the roof increases, since many plants and animals, such as insects, prefer shaded areas.
 Combining solar panels with green roofs can therefore increase the biodiversity of the building, while providing free operational energy generation.

 10. Fabric improvement to achieve Net Zero carbon buildings**

 For existing properties, planned refurbishment work often presents a valuable opportunity to specify cost-effective improvements that increase the thermal insulation of a building, so that fuel and power are conserved.
-This improves energy performance and overall building performance.
+This improves energy performance, overall building performance and therefore carbon reductions.